 In a 2-cup liquid measuring cup or medium-sized mixing bowl, whisk together the ingredients until well blended.
 If your peanut butter is particularly thick, you may need to use the full 4 tablespoons of water to thin out the mixture (or more, if necessary).

 Feel free to adjust to taste here—for example, sometimes I want my sauce more savory and add another clove of garlic, or a little sweeter, so I add extra honey.

 If you’re serving the sauce as a party dip, transfer it to a serving bowl and sprinkle with chopped peanuts and red pepper flakes for some visual interest!

 Recipe adapted from my broccoli rabe peanut soba noodles and peanut-sesame slaw.
-Make it vegan: Use agave nectar or maple syrup instead of honey.
+Make it vegan: Use maple syrup instead of honey.
 Make it gluten free: Be sure to use gluten-free tamari, not regular soy sauce.
 Storage suggestions: Store this dip in the refrigerator, covered, for up to a week.
 You may need to whisk it again before serving or wake up the flavors with a little splash of vinegar.

 The information shown is an estimate provided by an online nutrition calculator.
 It should not be considered a substitute for a professional nutritionist’s advice.